Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/How the System Works — The Enneagram Institute.md

 > fully identified with the [[subconscious|ego]] and does not see himself as anything more than that: the ego must therefore be increasingly defended and inflated for the person to feel safe and to keep their identity intact [[Being in a defensive condition can cause you to be consumed by your ego]]
 - ego can consume

 > The more we move down the Levels, the more identified we are with our ego and its increasingly negative and restrictive patterns.
-Our personality becomes more defensive, reactive, and automatic— and we consequently have less and less real freedom and less real consciousness.
+Our personality becomes more defensive, reactive, and automatic— and we consequently have less and less real freedom and less real [[conscious|consciousness]].

 > As we become more present, we become less fixated in the defensive structures of our personality and are more attuned and open to ourselves and our environment.
 We see our personality objectively in action rather than “falling asleep” to our automatic personality patterns. [[self-actualization]] #TO/DO/CONCEPTUALIZE how [[self-actualization]] helps you to become a better person

-> As we become more present, we see our personality traits more objectively and the Levels become a continuous guide to self-observation,
+> As we become more present, we see our personality traits more objectively and the Levels become a continuous guide to [[self]]-observation,

 > **The Direction of Integration (Growth)**